cindyyawencheng/cindyyawencheng.github.io/_posts/ongoing/2017-09-07-authoritarian-responsiveness.md

 > This is the third empirical chapter of my dissertation: *The Politics of Food Safety: Detection and Perceptions of Food Safety Problems in China*

-See [here](https://syncandshare.lrz.de/dl/fiAaNGgiEpEq3BPY4AaemkNT/cindycheng_gResp_draft.pdf?inline) for a draft version of the paper.
+Click [here](https://syncandshare.lrz.de/dl/fiAaNGgiEpEq3BPY4AaemkNT/cindycheng_gResp_draft.pdf?inline) to download a draft version of the paper.

 <br>